dumux/dumux/tutorial/ex3/README.md

 ./exercise3_b exercise3_b.input
 ```

 You will observe an error message and an abortion of the program.
 This is due to the fact that in order for the constraint solver and other mechanisms in the two-phase two-component model to work, two additional functionalities in the component have to be implemented.
 The model has to know whether or not the liquid pure component is compressible and it needs the vapour pressure.
-As in the previous exercise, check the `dumux/material/components/component.hh` file for these two functions and implement them into `mycompressiblecomponent.hh`.
+As in the previous exercise, check the `dumux/material/components/base.hh` and `dumux/material/components/liquid.hh` files for these two functions and implement them into `mycompressiblecomponent.hh`.
 For the vapour pressure, use a value of $`3900`$  Pa.